Turgo Turbine Design

 Turgo Turbine Design for Increased Efficiency

-hydro energy iconWater turbines are rotating machines that transform the energy of moving water into mechanical energy of a rotating shaft.
+River based hydro turbines are rotating machines that transform the kinetic energy of moving water into the mechanical energy of a rotating shaft.
 There are many shapes and turbine designs using nozzles, buckets or wheels.
-The turgo turbine design is an impulse turbine which can operate at higher flow rates.
+The turgo turbine design is an impulse turbine which can operate with good flow rates.

 Although large wooden waterwheels of various types and designs have been used for many centuries, they are not generally suitable for generating electricity as part of a small hydro power system.
 The main reason for this is that they are large, heavy, rotate at low speeds and would require complex gearing or pulleys to enable the drive shaft to reach speeds high enough to run an electrical generator.

-Water turbines on the other hand are capable at rotating at much higher speeds, are much lighter, smaller, easier to fabricate and more compact than the traditional wooden waterwheel.
-Although based on the same principals as a classic water wheel, water turbines are far more suited for smaller hydro electricity generation schemes as they are far more efficient in terms of water usage over a wider range of head and flow values.
+Hydro turbines on the other hand are capable at rotating at much higher speeds, are much lighter, smaller, easier to fabricate and more compact than the traditional wooden waterwheel.
+Although based on the same principals as a classic water wheel, water turbines are far more suited for smaller hydro electricity generation schemes as they are far more efficient in terms of water usage over a wider range of head and available flow rates.

 The turbine is the heart of any small or micro hydro installation.
 Water under pressure contains vast quantities of energy and turbines convert that energy into rotating mechanical shaft power, and to do just that there are two main types of water turbine design:

-While there are many different water turbine designs readily available in the market place, their selection in any given small or micro hydro installation will depend on the head of water, the volume of flow, and power output required.
-One very common and efficient micro turbine design is the Turgo Turbine and the beauty of the turgo turbine lies in its simplicity.
+While there are many different water turbine designs readily available in the market place, their selection in any given small or micro hydro installation will depend on several factors.
+These include the head of water available, the volume of flow (flow rate), and required power output.
+One very common and efficient micro turbine design is the Turgo Hydro Turbine.

-One of the disadvantage of the turgo turbine design is that to generate sufficient nozzle pressure to rotate the turbine runner at high speeds, they require more head height than other designs and have to be connected to a penstock or pipe to channel the water, in order for it to function.
+One of the disadvantages of the turgo turbine design is that to generate sufficient nozzle pressure and rotate the turbine runner at high speeds, they require more head height than other designs.
+Therefore, they have to be connected to some form of penstock or pipe in order to channel the water at speed in order for it to function correctly.

 However to overcome these limitations, instead of using just one nozzle and water jet to rotate the turbines runner, the turgo turbine can be fitted with multiple nozzles located equally around its circumference.
 Then a turgo turbine can be equipped with either two, four or six jet nozzles placed around the turbines runner and blades extracting more kinetic energy from the water before too much water splash interference occurs reducing its efficiency.